Te Aonui - The Mighty Triangle

 - Email addresses and phone numbers of presenters and discussant/chairperson.

-- Abstract for each presentation within the symposium (400 words total).
+- Abstract for each presentation within the symposium (200 words each).

 - Special Interest Group (SIG) most closely related to the subject of the presentation if relevant